Shagged Married Annoyed: Production Changes

 On 26 March 2020, podcast company Acast announced that Shagged Married Annoyed had joined the Acast Creator Network, bringing it alongside other British comedy podcasts including Off Menu with Ed Gamble and James Acaster and My Dad Wrote a Porno.
 Shagged Married Annoyed is produced by Avalon and is released weekly on Fridays.

+On 4 July 2025, video versions of the podcast started airing on YouTube alongside regular audio versions on all other platforms.

 Reception

 Shagged Married Annoyed has regularly made it to the top of the Apple Podcasts charts.
 As of November 2021, it has received over 39,000 ratings with an average of 4.9 out of 5 stars.

 Awards

 Shagged Married Annoyed won Best Podcast at the 2020 Global Awards.
 It won the Listeners' Choice Award at the British Podcast Awards 2020 with a record total of 229,000 public votes, along with a bronze award for Best New Podcast.
 It also won a bronze award for Funniest Show at the 2020 ARIAS.
 On 21 April 2021, Shagged Married Annoyed was announced as a nominee for Best Independent Podcast in the 2021 ARIAS.

 In March 2022, it won the Best Comedy Podcast in the National Comedy Awards 2021.
 The podcast won the award again at the 2023 National Comedy Awards in February 2023.